 Charlotte J. Livesay of Leasburg, Missouri was born Thursday, August 25, 1949 at Cherryville, Missouri to the union of Arlis and Mable (Nee: Brown) Callahan.
 She went home to be with The Lord on Friday, October 25, 2019 at Missouri Baptist Hospital, Sullivan at the age of 70 years.

-To send flowers in memory of Charlotte J. Livesay (Callahan), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charlotte J. Livesay (Callahan), please visit our Heartfelt Sympathies Store.

 Charlotte was united in marriage to Jerry Livesay and they were the proud parents of Kevin, Kenny, Tina and Mia.

 Charlotte spent her life taking care of her family.
 She was famous for her chicken and dumplings and peach cobbler.
 When the kids were all home, Charlotte spent her summers raising a garden and canning everything.
 She spent hours crocheting afghans and sewing what her family would need.

 Going to church was very important to Charlotte and the last several years she had been a member of Coffee Community Church, Keysville.
 In her younger years she would sing and play the guitar for her family and church family.

 She treasured the times that the family would all come to her home.
 She enjoyed when they were all sitting at the table having dinner, visiting, playing UNO or any card game.
 She watched the game show network and the western channel later in life, just to have something to do.
 What was always most important to her was spending time with her family and friends.

 Charlotte was a loving daughter, sister, wife, mother, mother-in-law, grandmother, great grandmother, aunt, great aunt, cousin, sister-in-law and friend of many.
 She will be truly missed by all who knew and loved her.